Nhido1105/SQL_Project_Analysis/README.md

 | Senior Data Analyst     | 71        | 100,512.50           |
 | Cloud Engineer          | 70        | —                    |

+- Vietnam had a high demand for data engineer, data scientist, and data analyst, in which data engineer accounted for ... in the market.
+- Ho Chi Minh has the highest number of data job postings in Vietnam, accounting for 1219 jobs.
+- Hanoi and other regions took up an amount of 546 and 658 job postings respectively.

 ## Insights Summary